conduktor/conduktor-docs/docs/platform/navigation/settings/alerts.md

 - a destination: internal (Conduktor Console) or external (Slack, Teams or Webhook).
 Each alert can have **only one external destination**.
 To verify that it works, click **Send test**.

 ## Manage alerts
 You can **deactivate an alert without deleting** it.
-Deactivated alerts will continue to work but notifications to the specified destination won't be sent and the event history won't be recorded.
+The status of deactivated alerts is not tracked, no notifications will be sent and no history will be recorded.

 You can also test, duplicate or delete the alert at any point.